30 Best Restaurants in Canggu

 Joon – Canggu

 Joon is a really cute restaurant that is great for families.
 There is an indoor area that is open air, like many places in Bali, and an outdoor area with tables, a pool, a yard area, and a playground.
-Many days we saw several little ones running around and having an absolute blast.
-They also have a rooftop with great views and a pool table, which you might just have to yourself.
-The food is also very good.
-My preference here is the breakfast dishes such as eggs benedict or the local dishes like the Mie Goreng or Balinese curry.
-They also have some delicious lemongrass ginger tea that is refreshing in the heat.
+Many days, we saw several little ones running around and having an absolute blast (but there is plenty of room at Joon, so it wasn’t disruptive).

 The view from Joon